-In keeping with Ben Franklin's challenge, “A republic, if you can keep it”, one of our core mission is to restore the public's basic literacy of the word ‘Republican’ to its rightful place in classical history and American civics as it was intended by the Founders.
+In keeping with Ben Franklin's challenge, “A republic, if you can keep it”, one of our core mission is to restore the public's basic literacy of the word ‘Republican’ to its rightful place in classical history and American civics; as it was defined in the Federalist Papers.

 --------Memo to a New Generation----------------